sourcemeta/learnjsonschema.com/content/2020-12/applicator/patternProperties.markdown

 ## Explanation

-The `patternProperties` keyword is a variant of `properties` just with regular expression support.
+The `patternProperties` keyword is a variant of `properties` with regular expression support.
 It maps regular expressions to schemas.
 If a property name matches the given regular expression, the property value must validate against the corresponding schema.

 The annotation result of this keyword is the set of instance property names matched by this keyword.
 This annotation affects the behavior of `additionalProperties` and `unevaluatedProperties`.